hadimir22/Weather-Monitor-NPM-Package/Readme.md

 With the **Weather Forecast API**. you can get the forecast of any location easily.
 You don't have to provide coordinates just pass the location name in the function and get the forecast.

-> the forecast units will be returned based on the location
+> The forecast units will be returned based on the location

 # Getting Started